BWeek-Anywhere-Fitness/back-end/README.md

 API: https://back-end-active-fitness.herokuapp.com/api/

 ### **_Endpoints for Guests_**
-No token required for guests.
+No token required for /classes and /classes/:id
 | Method | Endpoint | Request Body |
 | ------ | -------- | ---- |
 | GET - fetch all classes | /classes | (N/A) |